-On the Duxbury side, the Monroe Trail is somewhat challenging, but there's also an accessible loop (Camel's Hump View Trail) with its own parking area.
-This loop is 0.8 miles long, is wide and flat, and has three viewing spots to the summit of Camel's Hump - it's perfect for small kids and elders.
+On the Duxbury side, the Monroe Trail is a somewhat challenging summit hike, but there's also an accessible loop (Camel's Hump View Trail) with its own parking area.

-On the Huntington side, the Burrows Trail is a bit shorter and attracts lots of hikers.
-Always a good idea to get there early (8 AM) on a good weather weekend day find parking and get on the trail.
+On the Huntington side, the Burrows Trail is a bit shorter than the Munroe Trail and attracts a lot of hikers.
+It is always a good idea to get there early (8 AM) on a good weather weekend day find parking and get on the trail.

 Camel's Hump View Trail: 0.8 mile, Universally Accessible.
 This trail starts from the parking lot 3.5 miles up Camel’s Hump Road in Duxbury.
 The easy grades and wide path make this trail a nice, pleasant stroll to enjoy a quiet time in the woods and the nearby brook.
 There are several benches along the way and very nice vistas of Camel’s Hump.
 This is a great hike for people of all ages and abilities.

 Beane Trail: 1.5 miles, Easy.
 This lightly-used trail starts out from the side of Carse Road outside of Hanksville village in Huntington.
 The trail passes through a former maple sugaring area on its way to Birch Glen Camp.